What is a Non-Callable Bond?

 3. Bond features

 The interest payments of non-callable bonds are guaranteed until their maturity date.
 For a callable bond, the interest rate is guaranteed only until the call date, after which the issuer can re-issue new bonds at a lower market rate.

 Callable bonds can be redeemed on or after a specific date, and they may also include a premium, which is an extra amount paid out in addition to the face value of the bond.

 4. Incentives to the investor

-Callable bonds allow the investor to hedge against decreasing interest rates, but it comes at a cost for the investor as they face the risk of the bond being called before they can benefit from the high interest rates.
+Callable bonds allow the investor to hedge against decreasing interest rates, but it comes at a cost for the investor, as they face the risk of the bond being called before they can benefit from the high interest rates.
 To make up for the greater risk, many callable bonds offer a high interest rate.
-Non-callable bonds come with a low interest rate as the rate is fixed until the date of maturity.
+Non-callable bonds come with a relatively lower interest rate as the rate is fixed until the date of maturity.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: